 Because the beetles were isolated to Japan by water and their natural enemies in the natural world, their populations didn’t rage nearly out of control.

 Sometime around 1912 a new law was passed in America that forbid the importation of plants that came rooted in soil.
 But, the government did a poor job of regulating the law and the Japanese beetles are believed to have hitched a ride to the United States on potted iris plants when they were mere grubs.

 Although efforts to kill off all of the Japanese beetles in America were in full swing by 1916, the government abandoned its effort to eradicate the pests by 1920.
 The little Japanese beetle had proven itself just too durable a foe to completely vanquish.

 How To Identify Japanese Beetles

-5. The beetle grubs remain buried in the soil for about 10 months – over the winter, until they mature into adults and burrow up out of the soil to begin feeding.
+- The beetle grubs remain buried in the soil for about 10 months – over the winter until they mature into adults and burrow up out of the soil to begin feeding.

-Geraniums are a favorite snack for the beetles.
+Geraniums are a favorite snack of beetles.
 Cultivate a border around your growing areas using geraniums to entice the destructive invades to munch on the plants instead of your thriving food crops.